emdete/Qubes-blogs/emdete/README.md

   purposes - in case i find a package missing in all templates i install it from dom0 via a script.

-during minimize i found really weird packages installed in debian (i am not a fedora fan so i can't tell about that);
+during minimize i found really weird packages installed in debian templates (i did not check fedora):

 - all xorg drivers while only 2 are needed